Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Summary of What You Get in ThiS CoursE

-• 4, 90-minute live webinars focused on helping clients through the impact of betrayal
+• 4, 90-minute modules focused on helping clients through the impact of betrayal

-• Downloadable videos, audios, and transcripts of the 4 webinars
+• Downloadable videos, audios, and transcripts of the 4 modules

-• Worksheets for each webinar to help integrate your learning
+• Worksheets for each module to help integrate your learning

-• Summary Notes and Key Take Aways for all 4 webinars
+• Summary Notes and Key Takeaways for all 4 modules

 • Therapist Integration and Action Guide: Applying Betrayal Trauma Insights in Clinical Practice